zebulon75018/genericshelltoolboxpython/README.md

 # genericshelltoolboxpython
 Generic Shell Toolbox in Python the display on html terminal emulation ( multi platform )

-This project provide a toolbox to make an app shell terminal with command are write in python as plugin class in cmds directory
+This project provide a toolbox to make an app shell terminal with command are written in python as plugin class in cmds directory.

+Then this commands could be invoke in the sheel window , the resultat could be Html showing the pseudo terminal.
+The scrollbar will automaticly set to bottom.

 ![After Launch](screenshot4.gif)